vuejs/rfcs/active-rfcs/0000-reactivity-effect-scope.md

 parentScope.run(() => {
   const doubled = computed(() => counter.value * 2)

-  // with the deteched flag,
+  // with the detected flag,
   // the scope will not be collected and disposed by the outer scope childScope = new EffectScope(true /* detached */) childScope.run(() => {